-The fair value of interest rate swaps and currency swaps was based on the present value of the estimated amount that the Group would receive or pay to terminate the swap at the balance sheet date, taking into account prevailing interest rates, foreign exchange rates and creditworthiness of the swap counterparties.
+- The fair value of the interest rate swaps and currency swaps was based on the present value of the estimated amount that the Group would receive or pay to terminate the swap at the balance sheet date, taking into account prevailing interest rates, foreign exchange rates and creditworthiness of the swap counterparties.
 Discounted cash flow techniques were used in determining the fair value of swaps.

-(f) Estimation of fair value (continued)
+(e) Fair value measurement (continued)